New Zealand mosque shooter Brenton Tarrant sentenced to life in prison without parole

-“From what I can gauge, you are empty of any empathy for your victims,” Mander told Tarrant, adding that the gunman appeared to be “a deeply impaired person motivated by a base hatred of people you perceive to be different.”
+“From what I can gauge, you are empty of any empathy for your victims,” Mander told Tarrant, describing the gunman as “a deeply impaired person motivated by a base hatred of people you perceive to be different.”

 “You remain entirely self-absorbed, you have offered no apology or acknowledgement of the harm you caused,” he continued.
 “Your focus appears to be on yourself and the position you find yourself in.”

 The 29-year-old, armed with semiautomatic weapons and assault rifles, attacked Muslim worshipers indiscriminately during Friday prayers at the Al Noor Mosque and Linwood Islamic Center in Christchurch on March 15, 2019, shocking a tolerant nation accustomed to low crime rates and little history of terrorism.
-The sentence delivered by the High Court on Thursday was the most severe since New Zealand abolished the death penalty for murder in 1961.
+The sentence delivered by the High Court on Thursday was the first time a person has been imprisoned in New Zealand with no prospect of release, and most severe penalty since the country abolished the death penalty for murder in 1961.

 As Tarrant was led away after learning his sentence Thursday, his victims wept and hugged one another.
 Outside the court complex in the Christchurch city center, crowds of people gathered, some holding signs in support of the victims and their families.

 Tarrant pleaded guilty earlier this year to 51 counts of murder, 40 counts of attempted murder and one count of committing a terrorist act.
-The former fitness instructor did not speak personally in his defense.
+The former fitness instructor did not speak personally in his defense Thursday.

 Lawyers said Tarrant, who is Australian, regretted his actions, had changed his beliefs and wanted to meet his victims — many of whom were holding white flowers in the hearing room on Thursday.